How to stay informed:

-The price is pay-what-you-wish with a suggested $20 donation.
+At the time of this writing, the price is pay-what-you-wish with a suggested $20 donation.
 Suggested price may vary depending on number of musicians and their backgrounds.
-Salon concerts are fundraisers.
+Concerts are fundraisers.

 Simultaneously, access is important.
 Everyone is welcome!
 The pay-what-you-can structure excludes no one.
 That said, those who can afford to give a bit more are encouraged to do so.
 The generosity of those who can give a bit more relieves the burden of Joanne financing an event that is held, in part, to raise funds.
 It’s greatly appreciated!
 These events take nearly a full-time week of hours to coordinate and promote.
 Costs include musician fees, poster printing, equipment purchase/rental and refreshments.
 Additionally, there are labour costs for professional design, digital marketing, poster distribution, musician booking, catering, management and stage decoration.
-Unlike a bar, cafe or venue with various offerings for sale, Salon Concerts are paid for entirely through the pay-what-you-can donation.
+Unlike a bar, cafe or venue with various offerings for sale like alcohol and food, live music is paid for entirely through the pay-what-you-can donation or ticket sales.

 Does Joanne host other kinds of performing artists?

 Music is one of Joanne’s passions.
 She believes music enhances the experience of her artwork as music is often used in the process or through the physical experience of the music abstractly or through dance-inspired gestures.
 Joanne is also studying music and has studied many forms of dance throughout her life.
 At this time, she’s dedicated to only hiring musicians.
 If this changes, that announcement will be shared here and in her newsletter.
 Sign up for updates.